 Students will require access to Microsoft Windows to complete this course.
 Students will not be required to purchase textbooks.
 All resources will be available online.

-This course has either written or oral supervised assessment.
+This course has both written or oral supervised assessment.
 Students will require access to Skype video chat for assessment purposes.

 Process business tax requirements (FNSACC411)